Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 7--- Make sure Program-Names are Always in Capital-Letters, or the Control will

-8 --- The Front Panel Controller Board is in Slot #7, and has Ribbon-Cables going to it's
+8 --- Front Panel Controller Board is in Slot #7, and has Ribbon-Cables going to it's

 2 Connectors.
-The Inside Ribbon-Cable Rubs against the Sharp Backside of the
+The Inside Ribbon-Cable Rubs against Sharp Backside of Bubble Board

-Bubble Board in Slot #6, and sometimes can Short-Circuit to it,
+in Slot #6 and sometimes can Short-Circuit to it and Damage Both Boards!

-at the Inside-Connector, and going Back about 4 Inches on the Cable to protect it
+Starting at Inside-Connector and going Back about 4 Inches on Cable to protect

-from the Sharp Pins on the Back of Bubble Board.
+it from Sharp Pins on Back of Bubble Board.

 10 -- Machine Technologies has Modifications that help Bubble Board Reliability.